-Figure 47.
+Figure 43.
 Bad Block Test Flow

-Note 1: Read 00h check is at the 1st byte of the 1st and 2nd pages of the block spare area.
-Note 2: The block No. = 2047 for 2Gb, 4095 for 4Gb.
+Note: Read 00h check is at the 1st byte of the 1st and 2nd pages of the block spare area.

 9-3.
 Failure Phenomena for Read/Program/Erase Operations

 The device may fail during a Read, Program or Erase operation.
 The following possible failure modes should be considered when implementing a highly reliable system: